aothms/ear/README.md

 Installation
 ------------
-If you're lucky grab a binary from the [downloads section](https://github.com/aothms/ear/downloads), but sadly for now only a Windows binary is provided.
-When you have downloaded and extracted the archive make sure you place the executable in a directory that is added to the PATH environment variable.
-Luckily E.A.R can quite easily be built from source and don't worry, other binaries will pop up shortly.

-Next download the Blender E.A.R add-on so that you can model your scene and render the acoustics in E.A.R.
-The add-on is also to be found in the [downloads section](https://github.com/aothms/ear/downloads).
-If you do not have installed a recent version of Blender on your system, this would be a good time to do so, please get it from the [Blender website](http://www.blender.org/download/get-blender/).
+Grab the Blender E.A.R add-on from the [downloads section](https://github.com/aothms/ear/downloads).
+The Blender E.A.R add-on allows you to model your scene, which will get rendered in an included binary application.
+The addon package comes with binaries for most operating systems, but you can also compile the binary yourself.
+If you have not installed a recent version of Blender on your system, this would be a good time to do so, please get it from the [Blender website](http://www.blender.org/download/get-blender/).

-Finally place the downloaded E.A.R add-on folder, which is named render_EAR in your Blender addons folder.
+Place the downloaded E.A.R Add-on, which is named render_EAR, in your Blender addons folder.
 Now you are good to go!

 Building E.A.R from source
 --------------------------
 This guide is directed at **Ubuntu** users, but with minor modifications the concepts apply to other *nix operating systems as well.

-Install some prerequisites:
+Windows users can compile the binary using the included Visual Studio project.

+Install some prerequisites (don't copy the dollar sign, it simply represents the prompt):

-    sudo apt-get install build-essential cmake libboost-thread-dev
+    $ sudo apt-get install build-essential cmake libboost-thread-dev

 Create a directory in your home folder for E.A.R: